Pylons/pyramid/docs/designdefense.rst

 is incompatible with any other.
 We'll also shrink the choice of credible Python web frameworks down by at least one.
 Some overlap of functionality to achieve these goals is expected and unavoidable, at least if we aim to prevent pointless duplication at higher levels.
+If we've done our job well enough, the various audiences will be able to coexist and cooperate rather than firing at each other across some imaginary web framework "DMZ".

 Pyramid Uses A Zope Component Architecture ("ZCA") Registry
 -----------------------------------------------------------